bedroesb/omicsdi-cli/README.md

-# omicsdi-cli
+# OmicsDi-CLI

-Command line interface to fetch data from OmicsDI
+Command Line Interface to fetch data from OmicsDI